flaxandteal/arches-her-app/README.md

 # My App

 ### Description
-This app contains the base HER package for arches.
+This app contains the graph models for the Arches HER package.
+This is not a full working app for HER, it is only for basic use to show graph structures.

 ### Installation

-Arches Example... (thanks to Cyrus for the base text from the Dashboard example).
+Arches HER Demo.

 You can add the arches example into your project in a few easy steps